 Prevent Agent Burnout

-You’ll want to prevent burnout by providing your agents a healthy work-life balance.
+You’ll want to prevent burnout by providing your agents with a healthy work-life balance.
 Agents who allow breaks will be happier and perform better when they return to the phone.
-But also, burnout leads to mistakes, and loss of sales.
+But also, burnout leads to mistakes and loss of sales.

 Here’s what you can do:

-• An exercise action plan which will help to offer relief from stress
+- An exercise action plan that will help to offer relief from stress

 Avoid Micromanaging Call Center Agents